Proof-of-Social-Capital: A Consensus Protocol Replacing Stake for Social Capital: Proposed Approach

 \item A registering user provided a valid zkSNARK proof~\cite{groth2016} with private parameters corresponding to all VC fields but $PK_B^u$, where the following holds: \begin{compactitem} \item Ownership of VC: registering tx was signed by the private key corresponding to $PK_B^u$ in VC.

 \item ID-hash = $H(VC.\{private\ identity\ fields\})$. \end{compactitem} \end{compactenum}

+The zkSNARK proofs are not stored within the $SC_{ID}$ smart contract and are only passed as calldata within the registering transaction, meaning that additional storage requirements of $SC_{ID}$ are only the data overhead of the MPT, along with the metadata stored in the leaf nodes (i.e., VC expiration date, etc.).
 As a result, all identities remain private by default, although some users may opt for publicity (i.e., content creators).
 In particular, to obtain sufficient social capital, content creators publish their PoSC blockchain address in their Web2 social network profiles, which are visible to followers and the public.